Program Proposal

 NOTE: Should the research program change in a manner that requires ethics approval, students will be required to obtain approval at that time.

-4.6 Qualifying and Comprehensive Exam (applicable only to PhD students)
+4.6 Doctoral Candidacy Assessment (applicable only to PhD students)

-• PhD students need to provide a statement about the nature and timing of the Qualifying and Comprehensive Examinations.
+- PhD students need to provide a statement about the nature of the Doctoral Candidacy Assessment which is required to be completed within 24 months of initial registration in the program.
 Some students will have specific information as a result of discussions with their proposed supervisor and/or SAC.
-Others may not and a common approach is for students to indicate in their proposal that the SAC will make a decision on the nature and timing of these exams at an early meeting.
-For additional information on these examinations see Exam Guidelines.
+Others may not and a common approach is for students to indicate in their proposal that the SAC will make a decision on the nature of this examination at an early meeting.
+For additional information on these examinations see Candidacy Assessment Changes.

 5. Student Advisory Committee (SAC)